MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 the Help menu, choose Index; then type the name of the window and choose Display.)
 The following information is discussed:

-- *Chapter 19, “International taxes,”* provides an overview of some tax features and special setup information for different areas of the world.
+- *Chapter 19, "International taxes,"* provides an overview of some tax features and special setup information for different areas of the world.

-- *Chapter 20, “Value-added tax,”* explains how to set up information needed to correctly process Value-added Taxes (VAT).
+- *Chapter 20, "Value-added tax,"* explains how to set up information needed to correctly process Value-added Taxes (VAT).

-- *Chapter 21, “Tax overview,”* provides an introduction to tax calculation and tax schedules in Microsoft Dynamics GP.
+- *Chapter 21, "Tax overview,"* provides an introduction to tax calculation and tax schedules in Microsoft Dynamics GP.

-- *Chapter 22, “Tax details,”* explains how to use the Tax Detail Maintenance window to add, change, or delete tax details.
+- *Chapter 22, "Tax details,"* explains how to use the Tax Detail Maintenance window to add, change, or delete tax details.

-- *Chapter 23, “Tax schedules,”* describes how to set up tax schedules used to calculate all the taxes that apply to a sales or purchase transaction.
+- *Chapter 23, "Tax schedules,"* describes how to set up tax schedules used to calculate all the taxes that apply to a sales or purchase transaction.

 ### Chapter 19: International taxes